shaheem-pp/shaheem-pp-firebase/README.md

 # Shaheem PP
 ## Student Developer, Community Evangelist
-Student Developer, Community Evangelist, a team player and a leader who is passionate about learning and sharing technology expertise.
-Knows Python, Kotlin and C Languages.
-Recently Learning iOS Development.
-Also, a Front-End Designer with limited knowledge on HTML, CSS and Bootstrap.
+I'm a student developer, community evangelist, team player, and leader who is enthusiastic about learning and sharing technology.
+I'm also a Bachelor of Computer Application student from Kerala.
+I am fluent in Malayalam and English, as well as programming languages such as Python, Kotlin, and C. I recently started learning the Swift programming language.
+I'm also a Front-End Designer with knowledge of HTML, CSS, and Bootstrap.
+Reading and writing blogs are two of my favourite activities.
+I also love networking with others because it allows me to meet new people who share my interests.

 -----